 Valeport will continue to produce the face shields, which are made to an approved design, whilst there is a demand for them.

 If you would like more information please contact Jay Nicholson using the details below.

-I joined Valeport in 1992 after having spent 9 months previously as part of my sandwich degree course in Electrical and Electronic Engineering.
-Most recently, I was a major contributor to the company’s highly successful SWiFT product range.
-Having spent much of my early career working on many of the company’s highly successful products, I now head a team of 14 highly skilled Engineers.
-When not working at Valeport I am a keen amateur Triathlete competing locally in Devon and Cornwall.
+Jay joined Valeport in 1992 after having spent 9 months previously as part of his sandwich degree course in Electrical and Electronic Engineering.
+Having spent much of his early career working on many of the company’s highly successful products.
+Most recently, he was a major contributor to the company’s highly successful SWiFT product range.
+Jay now heads a team of 14 highly skilled Engineers.
+He is also very much involved in the firmware development of a number new products.

 Outside of work, Jay enjoys competing in Triathlons locally in Devon and Cornwall as well as anything Engineering based from old Land Rovers to DIY.